The Common Theme of Pending Senate Health Reform Bills? Dramatic Increases in the Number of Uninsured

 Despite one stated aim of Republican efforts to repeal the ACA – addressing collapsing markets under the ACA — CBO has consistently found that the non-group (individual) insurance markets in most parts of the country are stable under the ACA.

-To illustrate this point, according to Kaiser Family Foundation, only 38 U.S. counties out of 3,143 are at risk of having no insurer on the marketplace in 2018.
-Twenty-four thousand estimated enrollees out of 12 million (0.2 percent) are at risk of having no exchange insurer in 2018.
+To illustrate this point, according to Kaiser Family Foundation at the time of this post, only 38 U.S. counties out of 3,143 are at risk of having no insurer on the marketplace in 2018.
+Twenty-four thousand estimated enrollees out of 12 million (0.2 percent) are at risk of having no exchange insurer in 2018 (Kaiser Family Foundation updates this information regularly).
 In California, all California counties have at least two insurers and some counties have up to seven offerings through Covered California.
 California expects to have similar insurer participation in 2018.

 By contrast, CBO projects that the loss of subsidies and other market changes in ORRA will destabilize the markets so that half the nation’s population will have no insurer participating in the individual market by 2020 and three-quarters of the nation will have no individual market insurer by 2026.
 CBO projects that by 2026, fewer than 2 million Americans will participate in the individual market nationwide, the approximate number insured in California’s individual market pre-ACA.